+Government contractor fraud is a huge problem.
 The US government is involved as the purchaser in billions of dollars of contacts at any time.
 These contracts range from small, one-time service contracts to those involving significant construction projects to highly complex military defense systems such as fighter planes and battleships.
-We have had experience with both defense systems and service contracts, such as security and landscaping contracts, where fraud or misconduct was involved.
+Not only does government contractor fraud involve billions of dollars, but it is also often difficult to detect without the assistance of whistleblowers.

 As American taxpayers who ultimately fund these projects, we expect that our government will get the best deal possible for expenditures.
 While individuals and companies supplying services and fulfilling projects deserve to make a fair profit, we are entitled to fair dealing without overpayment, fraud, or other deceptive and illegal practices.

-As a Seattle government contracts fraud lawyer, I help whistleblowers initiate action on behalf of the US government against those engaged in defrauding the federal government.
+As a Seattle government contractor fraud attorney, I help whistleblowers initiate action on behalf of the US government against those engaged in defrauding the federal government.
 In many instances, those exposing fraud (“whistleblowers” or “relators”) may be entitled to significant compensation so long as they did not participate in the fraudulent conduct.

 How Does Government Contract Fraud Occur?

 - Bid Rigging.
 Bid rigging can involve many types of schemes, for example potential contractors could agree that one contractor will provide the best bid so that it will be chosen as the winner.
 The contractor chosen to win will normally submit a higher-than-expected bid (and thus receive additional profits), while the other participating contractors will submit even higher bids (knowing that they will lose).
 Bid rigging schemes normally allow each of the participants their “turn” to win, or the winner may hire the other “losing” contractors as sub-contractors on the project and pay them more than they otherwise might make if they won.
 As a bid rigging fraud lawyer, I can help if you are aware of instances of fraudulent federal government bid rigging.